 But be forewarned.
 Grape Ape is also well known for its sedative and hunger-inducing effects.
 If you’re sensitive to these effects, Grape Ape may be too much for you.
 Instead, opt for a hybrid like GSC or a sativa like Super Lemon Haze.

-Another indica that works well for cannabis yoga is Northern Lights.
+Another one of the cannabis strains that can enhance your yoga practice is Northern Lights.
 This popular indica marijuana strain has a sweet, earthy and spicy aroma with hints of pine, and is prized for the dreamy and relaxed euphoria that it imparts to consumers.

-Like Grape Ape, Northern Lights is known to:
+Like Grape Ape, Northern Lights is known for the following: